 Remarks: Detailed schedule of each year should refer to the call for application

-- Successful applicants (short-listed candidates nominated by the Department) should check the course and subject details with the host institutions.
+- Successful applicants (short-listed candidates nominated by school) should check the course and subject details with the host institutions.
 Students can consult the Discipline Leaders for subject selection.

 - Apply for subject approval after getting the official offer letter from the host university.

 - Students should download the form "Application for Prior Agreement for Subject Selection at Exchange-out Institution" (Form AR41a) from the homepage of Academic Registry.

 - Students must seek approval on credit transferability of the subjects selected with Discipline Leaders to complete the form.
 Discipline Leaders would determine the credit transferability based on academic equivalence with the corresponding subjects on offer at PolyU, and the comparability of the grading systems adopted by PolyU and the overseas institution.
 Credits thus approved for transfer will count towards the PolyU award requirement.
 In order to overcome the problems associated with subject-to-subject mappings and the preparation of student transcripts, this can be done on the basis of a block credit transfer rather than on a subject-by-subject basis.